Estimated reading time: 8 minutes

-Unless someone grew annuals from seed and has more than they need you are more likely to find a great deal on perennials.
+Unless someone grows annuals from seed and has more than they need, you are more likely to find a great deal on perennials.

-I love growing plants and seeds are fairly inexpensive if you compare them to the ready-made plants at the nursery or garden centres.
+I love growing plants, and seeds are fairly inexpensive compared to the ready-made plants at the nursery or garden centres.

 Donate Free Plants

-If you take a look around your neighbourhood I bet you will see many plants that come up yearly and seem to sprout in different spots and multiply.
+If you look around your neighbourhood I bet you will see many plants that come up yearly and seem to sprout in different spots and multiply.

-I speak for myself and many other out there when I say I have a very hard time just throwing away a plant.
+I speak for myself and many others out there when I say I have a hard time just throwing away a plant.

-Why not let someone else give it a new home especially if it saves them some money in their gardening budget to take it off your hands.
+Why not let someone else give it a new home, mainly if it saves them some money in their gardening budget to take it off your hands?

 - Divide your plants in the spring to avoid hot weather.

-- Use a sharp tool to make the cut, some recommend using a saw but I use a shovel and it works just fine.
+- Use a sharp tool to cut, some recommend using a saw, but I use a shovel, which works fine.

-- Take a look at how the plant is growing, make the cut where all parts will have a good number of solid roots.
+- Look at the plant’s growth, and make the cut where all parts have many solid roots.

-- If not replanting right away place in a pot with some soil and give it some water.
-If there is a good amount of soil with the clump a plastic bag around the roots will work too.
+- If there is a good amount of soil with the clump, a plastic bag around the roots will work too.